quartznet/quartznet/documentation/quartz-2.x/migration-guide.md

 Database schema has changed to include the scheduled time for fired triggers table.
 You need to run the migration script:

 	database\schema_20_to_22_upgrade.sql

+**Make sure you check the scheduler name in the script - the default value of sched_name column is TestScheduler!
+If you have existing data the scheduler name should correspond to your existing scheduler name in Quartz configuration (quartz.scheduler.instanceName).**

 ### Other